 Get local restaurant reservations.

 Let me be clear, there’s nothing wrong with ordering room service or getting dinner at the hotel bar.
 For those nights that you’re feeling ready to venture out on the town with the fam, it can be helpful to get a lay of the land before you arrive at your destination.
-Furthermore, if you find you’ve come upon spotty WiFi (it’s bound to happen), its much easier if you’ve already done your homework or, even better, a Costa Rica Expert has done it for you!
+Furthermore, if you find you’ve come upon spotty WiFi (it’s bound to happen), it’s much easier if you’ve already done your homework or, even better, a Costa Rica Expert has done it for you!
 Ask a Costa Rica Expert or the hotel concierge for a list of 2-3 restaurants near each hotel.
-Then, you can call down to the front desk to request they arrange a dinner reservation and transportation at your convenience.
+Then, you can call the front desk to request they arrange a dinner reservation and transportation at your convenience.

 Minimize hotel hopping.

 Costa Rica is diverse and there is so much to see.
 So, I hesitate to recommend this, but I do feel that when traveling with small children keeping hotel hoping to a minimum will make everyone’s lives easier.
 The number of hotels will obviously vary based on the duration of your trip.
-For my family personally, I would probably try to keep the number of hotels to two or less in a seven to ten day period.
+For my family personally, I would probably try to keep the number of hotels to two or fewer in a seven to ten-day period.
 It’s ok that you may not be able to cram everything in that you would have before you had kids, that just means there’s a reason to come back!

 I think that pretty much speaks for itself.
 Just make sure to let your kids in on the secret too.
-If you can explain to them before-hand that travel doesn’t always go according to plan and that airports tend to have lines and will require patience, they may be slightly more tolerant or at least, more prepared.
+If you can explain to them beforehand that travel doesn’t always go according to plan and that airports tend to have lines and will require patience, they may be slightly more tolerant or at least, more prepared.

 And the #1 way to make traveling with kids easier?
 Plan your trip with a Costa Rica Expert.
 For family trip ideas, browse our family vacation packages.